TheIronYard--Orlando/FEE--2015--SPRING/Assignments/08--Surf-and-Paddle-RWD/README.md

 Finally, you'll note that the is no design direction for a medium or tablet view.
 Supply your own ideas.
 Get creative.
 Experiment.
 I wanna see at least three distinct layouts, though.

+### Build a Blog

+Look at all the learning you've had!
+You should really tell the world about it.
+No, I don't mean Facebook...
+Blogging!
+Time to setup your new developer blog with [Github Pages](http://pages.github.com)! **Note:** If you already have a blog, this is still a valuable exercise.

+Use the Github interface to create a new repository called `USERNAME.github.io` with a `README.md` and `LICENSE` file... but also add a `.gitignore` file for "Jekyll" projects (there's a drop-down for that).
+Next, drop an `index.html` file inside the repo with a simple "Hello World!" heading, and visit `http://USERNAME.github.io` (where `USERNAME` is _your_ Github profile name, of course).
+Hello, Blog!
+Wait, what?

+This could be so much nicer...
+Too bad you don't know how to build a blog template.
+Oh, wait!
+You do!
+Use [the Longform theme](https://www.pixelunion.net/themes/tumblr/longform/) as a reference, and build yourself a blog site to match.
+This will continue to evolve as your skills advance...
+It's a Github repo, after all.
+Customize to your heart's content or just keep it simple and straight-forward.
+Start with HTML5 Boilerplate and end up pixel-perfect! :shamrock:

 ## Deliverables

 * A new _WIP Issue_ in the class repo with tasks and estimates